 Unlike other ESC programs, Plainsong Farm’s year runs January to November.

 As a center for farm-based discipleship, we are working to catalyze a culture of Christianity grounded in the stewardship of Creation, and to equip a generation of young leaders able to start and steward institutions at the intersection of discipleship, ecology, justice and health.
-As a living laboratory, we integrate faith and ecology through immersive, hands-on experiences.
+Corps members spend 8 hours/week in formational activities.

 The farm offers seasonal, nutrient-dense food to community members and acts as a demonstration site for hands-on environmental education.

-Young adults participate in the work of the farm, daily contemplative prayer, land based faith formation with the wider community, seasonal events, garlic planting and special events with national leaders.
+Young adults participate in the work of the farm for 32 hours/week.
+They also have access to daily contemplative prayer, land based faith formation with the wider community, seasonal events, garlic planting and special events with national leaders.

 A course of readings, discussions with the farm’s co-founders, program staff, and guest facilitators provide experiential learning in regenerative agriculture, justice and reconciliation, and Christian spiritual practice.